 Environment and economy are the two sides of the same coin.
-It Is impossible to care about the economy without caring about the environment one lives in.
-In order to sustain in the fast outgrowing world, it is extremely important to cater to the needs of nature.
-Recently, in the month of June, South Korea’s ruling party has proposed the idea of cutting down the emission of greenhouse gas by at least 40% within the coming 2 years.
+It Is impossible to care about the economy without caring about the environment one life in.
+In order to sustain in the fast, outgrowing world, it is extremely important to cater to the needs of nature.
+Recently, in the month of June, South Korea’s ruling party proposed the idea of cutting down the emission of greenhouse gas by at least 40% within the coming 2 years.

-Samsung Electronics, this time, has taken a step forward to join hands with its government to safeguard the mother earth.
-On Wednesday, the company has come up with an initiative to convert all vehicles used by the company into environment-friendly vehicles by 2030.
+Samsung Electronics, this time, has taken a step forward to join hands with its government to safeguard mother earth.
+On Wednesday, the company came up with an initiative to convert all vehicles used by the company into environment-friendly vehicles by 2030.

 The South Korea-based giant company has decided to introduce eco-friendly cars in place of corporate fleet cars.
 Samsung uses 800 cars on lease which includes executive sedans and logistic vehicles.
 The giant company has taken a vow to replace all these operating vehicles with eco-friendly cars and has signed a green mobility agreement with Korea’s environment ministry.

 The agreement also states that Samsung will receive subsidies from the ministry of environment in order to carry on the initiative effectively.
-The government will stand behind Samsung while it replaces its owned cars with electric vehicles or hydrogen-powered cars.
+The government will stand behind Samsung while replacing its owned cars with electric or hydrogen-powered cars.
 Along with this, the government will also look after the installation of the charging station as well.